Chicago Pedestrian Accident Attorney

 Where Do Pedestrian Accidents Happen in Chicago?

-The National Highway Traffic Safety Administration (NHTSA) reports that roughly 80% of pedestrian accidents in the United States happen in urban areas.
+Roughly 80% of pedestrian accidents in the United States happen in urban areas, according to The National Highway Traffic Safety Administration (NHTSA).
 Roughly 30% of deadly pedestrian accidents in Chicago happen in marked crosswalks.
 In recent years, the city has made numerous improvements to crosswalks to improve pedestrian safety.
 Some of these include installing timed countdowns at crossings, creating pedestrian refuge islands, reducing crossing distances, and creating “bump-outs” at corners.
 Despite their efforts, however, certain areas remain unsafe for pedestrians.

 According to Dangerous By Design 2021, the following roads, intersections, and areas are the most dangerous for pedestrians in Chicago.